jncwinner/2FWL-SIRGN/README.md

-2FWL-SIRGN: Scalable Structural Graph Representation Learning
+# 2FWL-SIRGN: Scalable Structural Graph Representation Learning

 Welcome to the official repository for 2FWL-SIRGN, a state-of-the-art scalable framework for structural graph representation learning.
 This project integrates the 2-dimensional Folklore Weisfeiler-Lehman (2FWL) algorithm with structural graph partitioning, offering an exceptional balance between computational efficiency and expressive power.

-Overview
+# Overview

 Graphs are fundamental in representing complex relationships in various domains, such as social networks, molecular chemistry, and knowledge graphs.
 Traditional approaches like the Weisfeiler-Lehman algorithm and k-WL extensions provide structural insights but are often computationally expensive for large-scale graphs.

-2FWL-SIRGN addresses these challenges by:
+## 2FWL-SIRGN addresses these challenges by:

-Employing the 2FWL algorithm to capture higher-order graph structures.
+* Employing the 2FWL algorithm to capture higher-order graph structures.

-Utilizing structural graph partitioning to reduce computational overhead while preserving structural fidelity.
+* Utilizing structural graph partitioning to reduce computational overhead while preserving structural fidelity.

-Enabling optional pre-compute phase to store graph partitions for future use.
+* Enabling optional pre-compute phase to store graph partitions for future use.

-Key Features
+## Key Features

-Scalability: Processes graphs of unprecedented size through efficient partitioning.
+- Scalability: Processes graphs of unprecedented size through efficient partitioning.

-Expressiveness: Captures rich structural information, including cliques and cycles, via the 2FWL framework.
+- Expressiveness: Captures rich structural information, including cliques and cycles, via the 2FWL framework.

-Flexibility: Supports a wide range of graph learning tasks, including node classification, link prediction, and graph classification.
+- Flexibility: Support for usage in a wide range of graph learning tasks, including node classification, link prediction, and graph classification.

-Performance: Outperforms existing methods in terms of computational cost and accuracy on large-scale benchmarks.
+- Performance: Outperforms existing methods in terms of computational cost and accuracy on large-scale benchmarks.

-Installation
+# Installation

-To set up the environment and dependencies for running the project, follow these steps:
+## To set up the environment and dependencies for running the project, follow these steps:

 # Clone the repository